Rahulchamyal/Netflix-stock-analysis/README.md

 Introduction

 Welcome to the Netflix Stock Analysis project!
 This project aims to provide a comprehensive analysis of Netflix's stock performance using Jupyter Notebook and Power BI.
-As a fresher, this project will help you gain hands-on experience in data analysis and visualization.
+As a fresher, this project helped me gain hands-on experience in data analysis and visualization.

 Project Overview